Ava Max: 2022–2023: Diamonds & Dancefloors

-2024–present: Don't Click Play
+2024–2025: Don't Click Play

 On January 19, 2024, Max and Norwegian DJ Kygo released their collaboration "Whatever", which peaked at number 1 in Norway and reached the top 10 in Belgium, Bulgaria, Croatia, and Sweden.
 On April 4, 2024, Max released "My Oh My" as a standalone single.
 On August 9, 2024, Max was featured on a remix of "Brought the Heat Back" by South Korean band Enhypen.
 On September 20, 2024, she released "Spot a Fake".
 On October 18, 2024, she released "Forever Young" with David Guetta and Alphaville, a reworked version of Alphaville's hit "Forever Young".
 On November 20, 2024, Max performed a medley of four of her songs at the 2024 ARIA Music Awards in Sydney, Australia.
 The following month, Max released her Christmas single, "1 Wish".

-In February 2025, Max released "Lost Your Faith".
-Three months later, she announced her third album, Don't Click Play would be released on August 22, 2025.
+In February 2025, Max released "Lost Your Faith", which would later become the first official single from her upcoming album.
+Three months later, she announced her third album, Don't Click Play, would be released on August 22, 2025.
 The album's second single, "Lovin Myself" was released on May 29, 2025.
-Max released the album's third single, Wet, Hot American Dream, on July 1, 2025.
+Max released the album's third single, "Wet, Hot American Dream", on July 1, 2025, and performed it at the Macy's 4th of July Fireworks Spectacular.

+In June 2025, Max announced a North American tour to support Don't Click Play but postponed it two weeks later.
+Max took a hiatus from social media the following month after posting a TikTok with the caption "Busy over here evolving".
+Although many news outlets questioned whether the album would come out, she returned to social media 12 hours before the release of Don't Click Play, posting on Instagram with the caption "In due time, I have so much to say.
+But for now, Don't Click Play."
+According to Max, her social media hiatus was due to a transition in management, stating that "Ava Max is the most mismanaged pop star ever."

+Don't Click Play was Max's first album to fail to chart on the Billboard 200 but reached number 12 on the Billboard Dance Album charts, as well as charted internationally.
+(Note: Sources:)

+In late 2025, Max's unreleased song "One Night", recorded in 2023 and intended to appear on Diamonds & Dancefloors, started being played on Hungarian radiostation Rádió 1.
+It later debuted at number 17 on the Hungarian radio chart on the issue dated September 25, 2025 and reached number 5 on the issue dated October 16, scoring Max's 13th top five hit on the chart.
+According to the Hungarian Recording Industry Association, "One Night" was the 57th most-consumed song on Hungarian radios in 2025, spending 14 weeks on the chart, despite never getting an official release.